-Criminal Intelligence Analysis (B.S.) - Hegis Code
+Criminal Intelligence Analysis (B.S.) - Hegis Code (No longer admitting students - being taught out)

 The Criminal Intelligence Analysis prepares students for successful careers in the data-driven, evidence-based field of criminal justice.
 Criminal intelligence involves the analysis and presentation of crime data with the intent of guiding decision making and public policy.
 Quantitative and qualitative, evidence pertaining to crime is a significant component of the modern criminal justice professional's job.
 Locating, assessing, analyzing, and presenting data; using technology effectively; and employing critical thinking skills thus emerge as vital skills for graduates of contemporary criminal justice and related higher education programs.
 A series of hands-on courses prepare students to use social networking, geospatial, and other data analysis tools.